 The final theory asserts that our ancestors never had to leave the trees to learn to walk on two legs.
 Instead, they learned while still living above ground.
 Orangutans provide a modern-day analog, as they often stand on two legs on tree branches and grab onto other branches with their front limbs in order to stay balanced.

 The treadmill study may provide the best case for explaining why humans evolved to walk upright.
 But a fascinating story from 2004 shows that nature continually surprises and confounds even the most experienced researchers.
 That year, a five-year old black macaque named Natasha, living in a zoo in Israel, almost died from a bad case of the stomach flu.
 After regaining her health, Natasha inexplicably began walking upright all the time -- and with remarkably good posture.
 While monkeys often walk upright for short periods, they never do so consistently and straight-backed like a human.
 Three other monkeys living with Natasha had the stomach flu, but none of them displayed her post-illness behavior.
 The veterinarian treating her said that brain damage might be the cause but that he had never heard of a monkey walking only upright before.

-For more information on monkeys, apes, human evolution and related topics, please check out the links on the next page.
+For more information on monkeys, apes, human evolution and related topics, please check out the links below.

 - "Chimps on treadmills offer evolution insights."
 Reuters.
 CNN.com.
 July 17, 2007. http://www.cnn.com/2007/TECH/science/07/17/chimps.on.treadmills.reut/